jskeates/coder-addons/README.md

-# Coder + Addons
+# VS Code in the browser + addons

-[Coder Server](https://github.com/cdr/code-server) plus some additional binaries to use for developing Cloud apps.
+[Code Server](https://github.com/cdr/code-server) plus some additional binaries to use for developing Cloud apps.

 # Included
 - ngrok, for tunneling from your Coder server out to the internet